Committees of the Faculty

 Committee on the Undergraduate Curriculum - The Committee on the Undergraduate Curriculum shall have the general authority and responsibility to make recommendations to the Faculty concerning general curricular and instructional matters within the undergraduate college, including changes to the "Curricular Rules of the Faculty of Arts and Sciences."
 The committee has general authority and responsibility to insure the integrity, cohesion, and excellence of the curriculum of each of the departments and programs within the college.
 In addition, the committee works with CAP and the Provost to establish procedures for the committee's involvement in the process for external reviews and in the college's response to external reviews.

-Committee on Undergraduate Admissions - The Committee on Undergraduate Admissions shall make recommendations to the Faculty for changes to general admission policies (in accordance with the Faculty's joint authority with the Administration over general admission policies); develop in consultation with the Dean of Admissions and Financial Aid and the Dean of the Undergraduate College and revise additional standards for admission consistent with the general policies adopted by joint action of the Faculty and the Administration; insure the consistent application of these policies and standards.
+Committee on Undergraduate Admissions: The Committee on Undergraduate Admissions shall make recommendations to the Faculty for changes to general admission policies (in accordance with the Faculty's joint authority with the Administration over general admission policies); develop in consultation with the Chief Enrollment Officer and the Dean of the Undergraduate College and revise additional standards for admission consistent with the general policies adopted by joint action of the Faculty and the Administration; insure the consistent application of these policies and standards.

 Faculty Representatives to the Board of Trustees